piratuks/typescript-event-emitter/README.md

     - Limits the number of concurrent executions for listeners, ensuring efficient handling of multiple events at once.
 11. Subscription Management:
     - Allows users to easily manage and view their subscriptions to specific event types.
+12. Event History:
+    - Event history provides a mechanism to record and retrieve detailed logs of all events and listener executions.

 ## installation